gyrostable/alpha-testnet/README.md

 yarn node
 ```

+This will print the accounts, including their private keys.
+The first account holds many different tokens so we recommend importing
+this account to MetaMask using its private key.

-In another terminal, deploy the contracts and export the deployment information using
+Then, in another terminal, deploy the contracts and export the deployment information using

 ```
 yarn deploy